How Much Does Attic Insulation Cost?

-Installing insulation in an attic is more DIY-friendly than a lot of home renovation and updating projects, but it can be a messy job and (in some cases) dangerous as well.
+Installing insulation in an attic is more DIY-friendly than a lot of home renovation and updating projects, but it can be a messy job and, in some cases, dangerous.
 Home improvement centers sell large bags of both batt and blown-in insulation, and they rent insulation blowers, too.
-Insulating your attic yourself rather than hiring a pro will save on labor to the tune of between $0.25 to $2.50 per square foot, but you’ll also need to know how to block out the attic’s intake vents to keep from covering them up, as this can lead to roof damage.
+Insulating an attic as a DIY project rather than hiring a pro will save on labor to the tune of between $1.50 to $3 per square foot, but homeowners will also need to know how to block out the attic’s intake vents to keep from covering them up, as this can lead to roof damage.

-It can also be dangerous to do your own attic insulation if you’re unsure of your footing.
-Walking on the edges of attic joists is a recipe for breaking through the drywall ceiling below if you make a wrong step, so you’ll need to use plywood sheets to walk on and keep moving them as you go.
+It can also be dangerous to do DIY attic insulation.
+Walking on the edges of attic joists is a recipe for breaking through the drywall ceiling below after a wrong step, so it’s important for homeowners to use plywood sheets to walk on and keep moving them throughout the process.

-If you’re up to the task and know how to insulate an attic, you might want to DIY it, but it’s much simpler—and less messy—to hire one of the best insulation contractors (such as Dr. Energy Saver) to do the work.
+Homeowners who are up to the task and know how to insulate an attic might want to DIY it, but it’s much simpler—and less messy—to hire one of the best insulation contractors (such as Dr. Energy Saver) to do the work.
 Plus, an expert is more likely to spot hazards, such as the presence of asbestos or mold.
 Homeowners who aren’t sure how to hire an insulation installer can look online for “attic insulation companies near me” to find a reputable local pro.

-In the long run, having the attic insulated often saves money on utility bills, and it goes a long way toward making your interior living space more comfortable.
-That said, it’s still a pricey prospect for many, ranging from $1,500 to $3,500, with a national average of about $2,500, so it’s only natural to want to save a little money when you’re hiring a pro.
-Here are some ways to save:
+In the long run, having the attic insulated often saves money on utility bills, and it goes a long way toward making an interior living space more comfortable.
+That said, it’s still a pricey prospect for many, ranging from $1,500 to $3,500, with a national average of about $2,500, so it’s only natural to want to save a little money when hiring a pro.
+Here are some ways to save.

 - Purchase the material yourself.
-An insulation contractor will supply the needed materials, but you’ll likely be charged a contractor’s fee of about 10 percent of the material cost.
+An insulation contractor will supply the needed materials, but you may be charged a contractor’s fee equal to a certain percentage of the material cost.

 - Clean the attic.
 If the contractor has to remove storage boxes, debris, or other items, you’ll be charged for the service.